me code good somedayHello. My name is Dylan McNamee.

 I care about about Science, Math and Engineering education ...It's been great to see enrollments and popularity bounce back from their lows in the mid-to-late 2000's.
 My hope is that people pursue careers in these areas out of a sense of wonder and enthusiasm -- and not because "that's where the money is."

 Encouraging diversity in STEM is important to me.
-Two heroes on that front are Vi Hart and Emily Graslie.
+Three of my sources of inspiration (on that front and beyond) are Claire Evans, Vi Hart and Emily Graslie.
 Of course, there are less visible heroes being role models and leaders just doing their thing all over.
 Yay!

 Since retiring from Galois, Inc. in mid 2016, I have been writing a CCC-licensed Book about Cryptography, Math and Programming.
 I'm targeting it at 9th - 12th graders, and have had some encouraging early feedback.